 Password Management

-All workforce members that access networks, systems, or applications used to access, transmit, receive, or store EPHI must be supplied with a Unique User Identification and password to access the aforementioned EPHI.
-(See HIPAA Security Unique User Identification Policy)
+All workforce members that access networks, systems, or applications used to access, transmit, receive, or store ePHI must be supplied with a Unique User Identification and password to access the aforementioned ePHI.
+(See HIPAA Security Access Control Policy)

-All workforce members must supply a password in conjunction with their Unique User Identification to gain access to any application or database system used to create, transmit, receive, or store EPHI.
-(See HIPAA Security Unique User Identification Policy)
+All workforce members must supply a password in conjunction with their Unique User Identification to gain access to any application or database system used to create, transmit, receive, or store ePHI.
+(See HIPAA Security Access Control Policy)

-A generic User Identification and Password may be utilized for access to shared or common area workstations so long as the login provides no access to EPHI.
-An additional Unique User Identification and Password must be supplied to access applications and database systems containing EPHI.
+A generic User Identification and Password may be utilized for access to shared or common area workstations so long as the login provides no access to ePHI.
+An additional Unique User Identification and Password must be supplied to access applications and database systems containing ePHI.

-All passwords used to gain access to any network, system, or application used to access, transmit, receive, or store EPHI must be of sufficient complexity to ensure that it is not easily guessable.
-(See HIPAA Security Password Structure Policy)
+All passwords used to gain access to any network, system, or application used to access, transmit, receive, or store ePHI must be of sufficient complexity to ensure that it is not easily guessable.
+(See requirements under Password Structure)

-Managers of networks, systems, or applications used to access, transmit, receive, or store EPHI, must ensure that passwords set by workforce members meet the minimum level of complexity as defined in HIPAA Security Password Structure Policy.
+Managers of networks, systems, or applications used to access, transmit, receive, or store ePHI, must ensure that passwords set by workforce members meet the minimum level of complexity as defined under Password Structure.

-Password aging times shall be implemented in a manner commensurate with the criticality and sensitivity of the EPHI contained within each network, system, application or database but shall not be longer than 90 days.
+Password aging times shall be implemented in a manner commensurate with the criticality and sensitivity of the ePHI contained within each network, system, application or database but shall not be longer than 90 days.

 Workforce members are responsible for the proper use and protection of their passwords and must adhere to the following guidelines: